 If your dog is on the aggressive side, don’t give up hope.
 That kind of behavior is treatable, but it’s much easier to prevent aggression than it is to correct it.
 One of the best ways to do this is by socializing your pup early on.
 Reach out to the Pet Coaches and Trainers in your KONG Club app to create a Personalized Pet Plan for your dog’s behavior.

 Have you already planned your doggy play dates?
-Elevate your trusted companion’s get-togethers with a subscription box from KONG Club,
+Elevate your trusted companion’s get-togethers with a subscription to KONG Club,